NEONScience/NEON-Data-Skills/tutorials/Other/GEE_Python/02_sdr_timelapse/GEE_SDR_Functions_Timelapse.md

 	<img src="https://raw.githubusercontent.com/NEONScience/NEON-Data-Skills/main/graphics/aop-gee-python/intro_aop_gee_py/enter_verification_code.PNG" alt="enter_verification_code screenshot" width="500"><figcaption></figcaption></a>
 </figure><br>

-When the token is entered, you should receive the notice: "Successfully saved authorization token."
+When the token is entered, you should receive the notice: `"Successfully saved authorization token."`

+Next you will need to Initialize, as follows: